 4) Spend money on experiences

 Studies show that spending your money on experiences make you happier than spending it on possessions.
 I completely agree with this.
 When I look back on my life, I will remember hiking trips with friends, honeymooning with my wife in Italy and hopefully, one day the birth of my children.
 Yes, not everything costs money, some experiences are free.
 The problem is that sometimes what you want to experience is on the other side of the world.
 Friends you dearly miss live in Canada or Australia.
 If you are struggling to make ends meet, this is not an option.
 Money gives you the freedom to be with who you want and be where you want.
 This is freedom of location.

-Speaking of freedom of location, this will be the last post for a few weeks since I am off to Egypt on Friday for two weeks.
-I will do a post about the Egypt vacation costs if you are thinking of visiting Egypt yourself.
+Speaking of freedom of location, this will be the last post for a few weeks since I am off to Egypt on Friday, for two weeks.
+I did a post about the Egypt vacation costs if you are thinking of visiting Egypt yourself.

 5) Provide for your family

 I don’t need Warren Buffet money, but when my kid needs to go on a school tour, money should not be the issue.
-If my wife wants to go for a few beauty treatments monthly, I don’t want to it to even be a question, because I know it makes her happy.
-It is simple examples but being able to provide for the needs of my family without ever wondering where the money will come from, is happiness to me.
+If my wife wants to go for a few beauty treatments monthly, I don’t want it to even be a question, because I know it makes her happy.
+These are simple examples but being able to provide for the needs of my family without ever wondering where the money will come from, is happiness to me.

 6) Live healthier